Filing your BOI Report with FINCEN - a New Requirement for LLCs/PLLCs starting in 2024

 *Limited Liability Company, Limited Liability Co., LLC, or L.L.C.

 If you have an LLC or PLLC, you must ‘renew’ it each year to keep it going.
-Officially, it’s referred to as making your Annual Report.
+Officially, it’s referred to as filing your Annual Report.
 It’s quick and costs about $60.
 It’s due on the anniversary month of when you opened it.

 Some reminders